Greta N. Morris

-Greta N. Morris (born 1947) is a former United States Ambassador to the Republic of the Marshall Islands.
-She took office on August 26, 2003.
-She was replaced in the ambassadorial post by Clyde Bishop on December 6, 2006.
+Greta N. Morris (born 1947) is a former United States Ambassador to the Republic of the Marshall Islands, serving from August 26, 2003, until she was succeeded by Clyde Bishop on December 6, 2006.

 Education

 A native of Redlands, California, Ms. Morris earned her B.A. from the University of Redlands and an M.A. in English from the University of California, Los Angeles.
 Prior to joining the Foreign Service, she taught English at the high school and university levels in California and Indonesia.
 She was formerly the dean of the Department of State's School of Language Studies at the Foreign Service Institute.